wrishavgogo/Vocabulary/2025/02 February/26 Feb/readme.txt

 Singular : Staratum

 Sentence :-
-1. I feel a thin stratum of air .
+a.
+I feel a thin stratum of air .
-2. Strata of people gathered for the concert .
+b.
+Strata of people gathered for the concert .

+3. Flummoxed

+Meaning : bewildered or shocked
+Sentence : I was flummoxed upon seeing his physique .